uchicago-dsi/climate-cabinet-tax-credit-map/README.md

 ## Documentation

-Detailed documentation on the application's datasets, architecture, and infrastructure can be accessed in the web browser using the Python package `mkdocs`.
+Detailed documentation on the application's datasets, architecture, and infrastructure may be found [**here**](https://climatecabinet.github.io/climate-cabinet-tax-credit-map/) in the repository's GitHub Pages site.
+The site can also be run locally in the web browser using the Python package `mkdocs`.
 Activate your virtual environment of choice, navigate to the `docs` directory, and then run:

 ```
 pip install -r requirements.txt